 Iberdrola is followed in our ranking by Engie, Electricite de France and Enel.

 The interactive graphic below allows you to compare company ratings across the 10 themes in question.
 The higher up a company is on the list, the better positioned it is to weather disruption in the future, while the companies at the bottom are more vulnerable to disruptive threats.

 Click on any of the companies to compare them across all the themes in our analysis.

 Our analysis reveals that companies from USA are some of the best-prepared players in the power utilities game.
-Companies from France and Sweden also performed well.
+Companies from France and Spain also performed well.

 These scores are based on overall technology, macroeconomic and sector-specific leadership in 10 of the key themes that matter most to the mining industry and are generated by GlobalData analysts' assessments.

 This article is based on GlobalData research figures as of 11 April, 2022.
 For more up to date figures, check the GlobalData website.